From the inbox this past week.

 Marilyn Cochran-Smith, (617) 552-4591, firstname.lastname@example.org

 Daniel J. Quinn, (517) 203-2940, email@example.com

-This brief is also found on the NEPC website at:
+The review can also be found on the NEPC website:

 – ### –